Eugene Jarvis: Video arcade games

 The next big leap for Jarvis was 3D.
 He had been interested in virtual reality since attending Berkeley in the 1970s.
 He and a group of others left Midway (which Williams had purchased in 1988) to experiment with VR, but disappointingly came to the realization that VR headsets were not catching on.
 They did find potential in multi-screen cockpit simulators though.
 He helped create 3D texture mapping hardware which ended up being used in his Cruis'n series of games.

 Next Generation listed Jarvis in their "75 Most Important People in the Games Industry of 1995", both for the massive success of Defender and for Cruis'n USA, which they said is "arguably neck-and-neck with Daytona USA as the most popular driving game of 1994."

-He now works for his own studio, Raw Thrills Inc., and his more recent work has returned him to the coin-op arcade game world with Target: Terror, a first-person perspective shooting game based on the "war on terror", introduced in Spring of 2004.
-The second game from his studio, The Fast and the Furious debuted in the Fall of 2004 at the same time as the Target: Terror update kit.
+He works for his own studio, Raw Thrills Inc., and his more recent work has returned him to the coin-op arcade game world with Target: Terror, a first-person perspective shooting game based on the "war on terror", introduced in spring 2004.
+The second game from his studio, The Fast and the Furious debuted that fall along with the Target: Terror update kit.
 Since the release of Target Terror, the company has experienced strong growth, developing or releasing titles including Nicktoons Nitro, Guitar Hero Arcade, H2Overdrive, the Big Buck series of games and Jurassic Park Arcade among others.

 In 2006, Raw Thrills purchased game developer Play Mechanix which is led by his friend George Petro.
 Together the two companies have developed arcade and video redemption games for ICE and Bandai Namco Amusements America.